ChristophP/elm-docs-preview/README.md

 npm i -g elm-docs-preview
 ```

-Then run it with a path to directory your package(which contains `elm-package.json`).
+Then run it with a path to the directory of your package (which contains `elm-package.json`).

 ```sh
 elm-docs-preview path/to/elm-package